oracle-livelabs/oci/opensearch-objectstorage/components/components.md

 ![Create Streaming](images/opensearch-streaming2.png)

-Collect some info about the stream:
+Collect some infos about the stream:
-- Go to the Stream Pool that you have created
+- Go to the *Stream Pool* that you have created
+- Go the *Kafka Connection Settings*
 - Note *##STREAM_BOOSTRAPSERVER##*: the Bootstrap Servers: ex: "cell-1.streaming.eu-frankfurt-1.oci.oraclecloud.com:9092"
 - Note *##STREAM_USERNAME##*: user name in the SASL Connection Strings ex: "tenancyname/oracleidentitycloudservice/name@domain.com/ocid1.streampool.oc1.eu-frankfurt-1.amaccccccccfsdfsdxfa"